@substrate-system/tapout

 • Cross-browser testing: Run tests in Chrome, Firefox, Safari (WebKit), or Edge

-• Smart timeout handling: Respects custom timeouts with intelligent auto-finish behavior
+• Smart timeout handling: Use custom timeouts or auto-timeout

 • TAP compatible: Standard TAP output works with any TAP formatter